 Rio Celeste is undoubtedly one of the most incredible places in Costa Rica.
-This sky blue river enchants visitors with its stunning color and beautiful waterfall.
-Although it was a local secret for many years, word has gotten out about this spectacular natural phenomenon with more and more visitors adding Rio Celeste to their must-sees in Costa Rica.
+This sky blue river enchants visitors with its stunning color and beautiful waterfall, making it a must see.
+Although it was a local secret for many years, word has gotten out about this spectacular natural phenomenon with more and more visitors adding Rio Celeste to their itinerary.

 If you’re planning on witnessing the magic of Rio Celeste with your own eyes, you’ll be happy to know that you don’t need to rent a 4×4 to go to Tenorio Volcano National Park.
 The road from Bijagua to the park entrance has been re-done since it got damaged from Hurricane Otto in 2017 so now it’s in great shape.
 It’s paved all the way through!